 For more information on this oral history, please contact the Director of the Center for Oral History.

-Harold Sorgenti begins his oral history interview discussing his family background and childhood in New York City.
+Harold Sorgenti begins by discussing his family background and childhood in New York City.
 He attended public school in Brooklyn and graduated City College with a BS in chemical engineering.
 He found a job after college at Battelle Memorial Institute, and while working received his masters in chemical engineering from Ohio State University.
 He joined the Atlantic Richfield Oil Corporation (ARCO), where he was quickly promoted into management.
 After a long career with ARCO Sorgenti undertook entrepreneurial ventures.
 Sorgenti ends the interview by reflecting on his philanthropic involvements and family life.

 Philippe M. Soriano grew up in New York City, with parents of French descent.
 Soriano's childhood trips to France persuaded him to attend the University of Paris, where he worked with DNA sequences in higher mammals in the lab of Giorgio Bernardi.
 His work on DNA cloning and fractionation techniques earned Soriano two doctorates, and he taught cDNA cloning in South Africa and Tunisia, a topic he uses to discuss science in Third World countries, his international perspective, and the danger of scientific inbreeding.
 Soriano began a postdoc in the Jaenisch lab in Hamburg, which later moved to MIT, then left for a position at Baylor College of Medicine.
 He discusses his future research and his plans to move to the Fred Hutchinson Cancer Research Center in Seattle.